Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Renamed the PoisonCloud item to PoisonBomb
 - Renamed the PoisonBomb trap to ActivePoisonBomb
 - Added new trap PoisonCloud that replaces the ActivePoisonBomb when destroyed.
 The logic from ActivePoisonBomb has been migrated to the PoisonCloud trap which also helps to clean up the code.
+- Adjusted Earthquake and Shockwave spells to be able to possibly destroy all traps on any given tile